PiCK

 Summary

-• Saudi Arabia is said to be shifting crude export routes to the Red Sea port of Yanbu as storage facilities near capacity due to the war with Iran and the blockade of the Strait of Hormuz.
+• Saudi Arabia is reported to be shifting crude export routes to Red Sea ports as the war with Iran and near-capacity oil storage in the Gulf region squeeze logistics.

 Forecast Trend Report by Period